 In my talk “PostGIS in Agribotics”, delivered on the second day, I highlighted the importance of PostgreSQL technology in agribusiness, particularly as a key enabler of innovative practices.

-I provided a use case scenario, which utilized features of PostgreSQL and the PostGIS extension to process images taken from drones.
+I provided a use case scenario, which utilised features of PostgreSQL and the PostGIS extension to process images taken from drones.
 This information could then be used to create efficiencies within the Australian agricultural industry.
 The use-case approach to address a real-world problem was a refreshing change of pace after the very in-depth technical sessions presented that morning.

 As a guest lecturer I was in good company.
 Over the course of both days a broad spectrum of topics were covered, ranging from an in-depth look at PostgreSQL’s Write Ahead Log through to PostgreSQL running on top of Amazon’s new Aurora file system.
 The overall response to the conference was enthusiastic to say the least.